 The number of fans you need for your attic depends on the slope of your roof and the size of your attic.

 Once you know the size of your attic in cubic feet, divide it by 0.7.
 The result is the minimum cubic feet per meter (CFM) your attic needs for a proper ventilation system.
-You can overestimate this value by 15% if you have a dark roof or 20% if you have a steep roof.

-Alternatively, you may calculate the size of your fan in square feet.
+Alternatively, you may calculate the size of your attic in square feet.
 Then using this value and the slope of your roof, you can determine the number of fans you need based on the table below:

-From the table, you will observe that larger attics with steeper roofs require more solar attic fans than smaller attics with shallow roofs.
+The table above shows a 20-watt solar attic fan working under regular conditions.
+It illustrates that larger attics with steeper roofs require more solar attic fans than smaller attics with shallow roofs.

 Is Solar or Electric Attic Fan Better?